Superman: Love and Mercy (Comics) | Review

 Premise (Spoiler-Lite)

-What makes the resolution both satisfying and bittersweet is how it refuses simple happy endings while providing closure.
-Lois's powers burn out by the conclusion, removing Superwoman abilities but not erasing lessons learned.
-The ending reshapes Superman and Lois's dynamic going forward in ways that feel permanent and meaningful.
+What makes the resolution satisfying and bittersweet is how it refuses simple happy endings while offering closure.
+Lois's powers burn out, removing Superwoman abilities but not erasing lessons learned.
+The ending reshapes Superman and Lois's dynamic going forward permanently.

 Artwork and Writing